 2nd sanding off of oil

 Sand with 120/180 grit garnet paper.
-We used the 80 grit machine belt paper because it is has sharper edges than garnet paper, but when we work at the 120, 220 and 320 levels, garnet paper is better.
+We use 80 grit machine belt paper because it is has sharper edges than garnet paper, but when we work at the 120, 220 and 320 levels, garnet paper is better.
 If you have an area that builds corns on the surface of the wood instead of collecting on the paper, switch back to the next coarser grit to remove the excess oil.
 You can also tell areas of excess oil buildup because it will look black and won't coat with sanding dust like other areas do.
 If you scratch it with a finger nail you can really tell the excess oil that's in that spot.
 Use coarse grit as appropriate to remove the oil from those spots.
 If the finer cut sandpaper is gliding over it and not sanding, all the sanding in the world with that grit won't remove it.
 You have to jump back to the coarse grit to get it gone.

 Sand to remove all scratches from 80 grit.